Kong/kong/UPGRADE.md

 $ kong reload [-c configuration_file]
 ```

-**Reminder**: `kong reload` leverages the Nginx `reload` signal and seamlessly
+**Reminder**: `kong reload` leverages the Nginx `reload` signal that seamlessly
-starts new workers taking over the old ones until they all have been
+starts new workers, which take over from old workers before those old workers
-terminated.
+are terminated.
 In this way, Kong will serve new requests via the new
 configuration, without dropping existing in-flight connections.

 ## Upgrade to `0.10.x`

 Due to the breaking changes introduced in this version, we recommend that you
-careful test your cluster deployment.
+carefully test your cluster deployment.

 Kong 0.10 introduced the following breaking changes: